GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Access and parse JSON data
 -   Store data in localStorage
 -   Limit duplication of code, use functions effectively
+    -   Known code that is duplicated:
+        -   These next four (4) functions can be made common if we pass the onClick function name from the calling function: buildWidgetLibBtnMU(data), buildWidgetLibBtnMUMobile(data), buildProjectLibBtnMU, buildProjectLibBtnMUMobile(data)
+        -   The localStorage check code in script.js is from MDN.
+Currently a solution cannot be found to var in the .localName (localWidgets in the code below):
+            ``` // Check if localStorage is enabled
+                if (storageAvailable('localStorage')) {
+                // YES: We can use localStorage, check if localStorage var has been initiated
+                 if (localStorage.localWidgets) ```
 -   Write Jasmine tests when possible, time permitted

 ### Future Features